-This set of Chemistry Aptitude Test for Schools focuses on “Extraction of Crude Metal from Concentrated Ore”.
+This set of Class 12 Chemistry Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Extraction of Crude Metal from Concentrated Ore”.

 1. What is the type of metallurgy in which the ore is leached and the metal is collected by using electrolysis?

 a) Zone refining

 d) Thermite process

 Explanation: Hydrometallurgy is a technique within the field of extractive metallurgy, the obtaining of metals from their ores.
 Hydrometallurgy involves the use of aqueous solutions for the recovery of metals from ores, concentrates, and recycled or residual materials.

 2. A metal found in a free state is called nugget.

 Explanation: The statement is true.
 For example, we will take gold in this case, it’s a transition element and it is one of the least reactive chemical elements and is solid under standard conditions.
 So it exists in free elemental form as nuggets.